What is 'Healthcare Information and Administration? (HCIA)

 ° HMRL 1010 Human Relations Skills

-- Students must complete INFO 1001: Information Systems and Literacy and MATH 1310: Intermediate Algebra prior to enrolling in HCIA 2010: Healthcare Statistics which is scheduled for Spring Quarter 2013-14.
+- Students must complete INFO 1001: Information Systems and Literacy and MATH 1310: Intermediate Algebra prior to enrolling in HCIA 2010: Healthcare Statistics which is scheduled for Winter Quarter.

 - Students must have information technology skills and use of a computer with Internet access to take courses online.